Abhinav163/Abhinav163/README.md

 ### Projects

-- **Palmbook:** A web application for admin CRUD operations over a database used by a mobile application for college facilities like booking bus services, updating the mess menu for students and managing students community with providing them access to various features.
+- **UniSphere:** A web application for admin CRUD operations over a database used by a mobile application for college facilities like booking bus services, updating the mess menu for students and managing students community with providing them access to various features.
 This project uses Firebase.

 ---